»

 It takes time to find your true rhythm, so allow some experimental time in the beginning, and experiment again whenever things feel off.
 Our bodies and our needs keep changing.

-You might worry that your client meeting times need to fit what they want, but you might be surprised that people will work around your availability.
-In fact, they might have the same schedule needs you do.
+You might worry that your client meeting times need to fit what they want, but you might be surprised that people can work with your authentic availability.
+Consider this: your ideal clients have the same schedule needs you do.

 #2: Promoting Yourself Authentically, Without the Hustle